CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 assessed in an automated way.

 ## Identify Expiring and Long-Term Cryptographic Material
-An RSA certificate expiring in one week poses less cryptographic risk than the same certificate expiring in 20 years.
-Service downtime due to an expired certificate is another risk to be considered.
-Therefore, we argue that an inventory that captures the life cycle of cryptographic material as allowed by CycloneDX gives context to an inventory that is instrumental for managing cryptographic risk.
+CycloneDX significantly enhances the ability to identify and manage the risks associated with expiring and long-term cryptographic material.
+For instance, an RSA certificate set to expire in one week inherently presents a lower cryptographic risk compared to an identical certificate with a 20-year expiry period.
+This consideration is crucial, as an expired certificate can lead to significant service downtime, compounding the risk to operational security and reliability.

 ## Ensure Cryptographic Certifications
 Higher cryptographic assurance is provided by certifications such as [FIPS 140-3](https://csrc.nist.gov/pubs/fips/140-3/final)